 I think if that were to happen, that would also mean we have to go back to the beginning.

-And the beginning is Hillary Clinton and the and the crime she committed and the fix that was put in in the investigation into her.
+And the beginning is Hillary Clinton and the crime she committed and the fix that was put in and the investigation into her.

-We also now know for a fact that it was Peter Strzok that wrote the initial draft on Hillary Clinton, which means it's James Comey that made the adjustment from you know the legal standard, as we have discussed many times into a non legal standard.
+We also now know for a fact that it was Peter Strzok that wrote the initial draft on Hillary Clinton, which means it's James Comey that made the adjustment from the legal standard, as we have discussed many times, into a non-legal standard.

-He's the one that thread the needle on July fifth when he exonerated her only three days after Peter Strzok interviewed her, but the fix was in.
+He's the one that thread the needle on July 5th when he exonerated her only three days after Peter Strzzok interviewed her, but the fix was in.

-And then you go on from there, and then we have to talk about Pfizer court abuse.
+And then you go on from there, and then we have to talk about FISA court abuse.

-And if we're really going to get to the truth, uh, then we've got to look at the massive surveillance abuse, not only within the Trump campaign, but the surveillance of Americans, the unmasking of Americans, the the three hundred and fifty percent increase against American citizens in an election year.
+And if we're really going to get to the truth, then we've got to look at the massive surveillance abuse, not only within the Trump campaign, but the surveillance of Americans, the unmasking of Americans, the 350% increase against American citizens in an election year.

-And if we're really going to care about the truth, and we really care about Russia and Russian influence, well, then we've got to ask the question well, we had a spy inside of Putin's network for all the years that they were involved in bribery and extortion and mund money laundering and kickbacks.
+And if we're really going to care about the truth and we really care about Russia and Russian influence, well, then we've got to ask the question, well, we had a spy inside of Putin's network for all the years that they were involved in bribery and extortion and money laundering and kickbacks.

-So if we really care about equal justice under the law, are we all gonna really do we really believe we're gonna get to the bottom of the all that?
+So if we really care about equal justice under the law, are we all going to really, do we really believe we're going to get to the bottom of all that?

-Because I don't think there's a a shot in hell.
+Because I don't think there's a shot in hell.

-Well, that's that's why the first step would be to get rid of But I am not Synacon and Rosenstein.
+Well, that's why the first step would be to get rid of Sessions and Rosenstein.

 No, you're absolutely right.

-She committed 110 different felonies, representing a hundred and ten classified documents on her private unauthorized unsecured email survey.
+She committed 110 different felonies representing 110 classified documents on her private, unauthorized, unsecured email server.

-And I'm sure the Chinese and the Russians had all those documents, and then probably a bunch of guys in their basements uh here in the United States.
+And I'm sure the Chinese and the Russians had all those documents and probably a bunch of guys in their basements here in the United States.

 I mean, it was easy to access that information.